vahanspetrosyan/vahanspetrosyan/README.md

 Now that we have that out of the way, let me tell you a bit about myself

 * 🖨️ I write solution articles and explore cards for <a href="https://www.leetcode.com">Leetcode</a> on the side.
+* 🤖 Building AI-powered products — from LLM-driven multi-agent systems to mobile apps with AI-narrated content.
 * ⚡ Fun fact ... hmm...
 I will think something 😄
 * ⛰️Love exploring off-beat hikes and peaks in the Pacific Northwest.
 My absolute favorite
 * 😄 Pronouns: He/him